kiba/Writings/for_science/chp10_wine_and_dine.md

 My era was the 'dawn' of the modern age, following a series of unprecedented rights revolution in the later half of the 20th century and into the early 21st century, culminating into the Sophant Right Revolution starting in the 2020s.

-So it was not unsurprising that they considered us barbaric while at the same time hailing us as the moral heroes who overcame the demon of our nature.
+So it was not unsurprising that they considered us barbaric while at the same time hailing us heroes who overcame the prejudices of our time.
 Eventually, we would came to colonize Space.
 I learned that the Elon Musk of this timeline did remarkably well and achieved his dream before dying peacefully on Mars.

 Which was strange since the Sidonians looked and sounded like Japanese, and in some way acted like Japanese.
 Though I learned to the contrary that the Sidonia was an artificial culture, shaped to induce the greatest level of cooperation in their society.

-Which explained the Illuminati nature of the highest level of leadership.
-They all wore masks, and their identity were never revealed to the public.
+This explained the Illuminati nature of the highest level of leadership.
+They all wore masks, and their identities were never revealed to the public.
 Conspiracy theories circulated that the Captain was an immortal who controlled the ship the whole time, and there was a secret immortal committee.

-Honestly, it didn't seem farfetched in some way.
+Honestly, it didn't seem all that farstretched.

 In the future, why wouldn't you had developed immortality, especially for a long journey that required social stability all the way to the next star and then some?

 The question to me was why not everybody was given access to immortality?
-I suspected that this was social engineering of the highest level, though I cannot sustain my suspicion.
+I suspected that this was part of the social engineering of their culture, though I cannot sustain my suspicion.

 Historical details on immortality back when Earth wasn't destroyed in half was very sketchy.
 Yes, there was a wizardly biologist and doctor named Aubrey de Grey.
-No, he did not achieve his bioengineering goal, even though his research became the base of Sidonian genetic engineering.
+No, he did not achieve his bioengineering goal, even though his research became the base of Sidonian biological engineering.

 On the question of the mask culture, the 'official' reason why they were developed is to prevent the assassination of governmental officials.
 Though that seemed to be flimsy as hell.
 Sure enough, there are various theories by Sidonian sociologists, and they all lived happy long life.
-Unless, of course, you counted the gauna invasion hundred of years ago that wiped out the vast majority of the population.
+Unless, of course, you counted the gauna invasion hundred of years ago that wiped out almost the entire population.

-I may be nut, but I think that they do have immortality technologies.
-Apparently my significant other agreed with my assessment even though neither of us were conspiracy theorists.
+I may be nut, but I think that they do have immortality technology.
+My significant other agreed with my assessment even though neither of us were conspiracy theorists.
 Though, given the expanse of the multiverse, there's bound to be a reality where conspiracy and secret agent men are real.

 The captain might be one.
 She might be the same person.
-Or she might be controlled by the shadow council.[/i]
+Or she might be controlled by a shadowy cabal.[/i]

 Our escort, a beautiful woman who looked to be in her mid-twenties, looked somewhat antsy and nervous.
 I swore that I must had seen her blushes at least one time, though I wouldn't know what was it about.